Razyapoo/Indoor-Positioning-System/Archive/Journal/readme.md

 - Next step:
   - to implement centralized system with server as initiator.
 This way we will escape problems with overloading the server and anchors.

+# Nov 2, 2022

+- There is a problem with centralized system - it waits for the new connections and only waits for incoming requests from sockets.
+- In my opinion, there exist 2 ways how to solve this problem.
+1 way is to connect tags to the server at the beginning and then just communicate with them.
+2 way is to write multithreaded server where 1 thread will be responsible for the new connections and another thread will be used for communication.

+# Nov 7, 2022

+- There is no reason to implement centralized system, since tags still need to respond to server and there can be some delay.
+Can it interrupt another calculation, request a write request while calculating another tag?
+- Set up local network.
+A lot better now.
+- Trying to implement in anchors history of tag connections (first draft).
+Is it good working?

+# Nov 8, 2022

+- Note: In many systems, where all devices have the same transmitter and receiver antenna delays, it is unnecessary to calibrate the transmitter antenna delay.
+The transmitter antenna delay may be set to zero and a combined receiver and transmitter delay value may be used for the receiver antenna delay without impairing the ranging performance of the system. source: https://www.qorvo.com/products/d/da007967